PatrikOlin/butler-burton/README.md

 > cd butler-burton <br>
 > make install

-or download binary and run it
+or download the binary and run it

 ## Configuration